Club: West Ham United FC | Opening: 1904 | Capacity: 35,016 seats

 Alternatively, there are the chain hotels Ibis Barking and Premier Inn in Barking, an approximate 20 to 30-minute walk from the stadium.
 There are also a few pubs and restaurants in the area.
 For an overview of all hotels near Boleyn Ground click here.

-However, if you plan to spend more time in London than just to see the match, then staying in Central London will definitely have your preference.
+That said, if you plan to spend more time in London than just to see the match, staying in Central London will definitely have your preference.

 Tickets for West Ham United games can be bought online, by phone +44 (0) 871 222 2700, or in person at the Ticket Office at the stadium.